CORPUS CHRISTI CATHOLIC COLLEGE, LEEDS

 7. Twins or triplets (or multiple births) – where a family of twins or triplets request admission and if one sibling has been offered the last available place the other twin/triplets are offered a place.

 8. A child’s ‘home address’ refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Preference Form (CPF).
 Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CPF, provided that the child resides at that address for any part of the school week.

 9. Straight line distance – in all categories, when decisions have to be made between children satisfying the same criterion, children living nearest to the school, using a straight line measure, have priority.
 Straight line distance will be measured from the centre of the main school building to the centre of the applicant’s home address using the information supplied for this purpose by the Local Authority.

 10. Random allocation – this is only to be used when the last place to be offered would fall into one of the two categories above i.e. children living in a block of flats or children who live equidistant from the school using straight line distance criterion.
 An independent person will be used to make the random selection.

 Corpus Christi Catholic College

-Determined at the Full Governing Body Meeting on 12 December 2017/
+Determined at the Governing Body Meeting on 14th February 2019.